Importing human remains or ashes

 Human remains imported for burial or cremation must be transported in a hermetically-sealed container and once cleared, be transported under the direction or control of a coroner or funeral director and handled by trained personnel using infection control procedures.

 Human remains that are acquired commercially, for a commercial purpose (this includes human remains brought in for display or as curios and for scientific or research purposes) or for a purpose other than cultural or religious ceremony for the deceased, are subject to normal importation requirements.
 The value of the goods will determine if a self-assessed clearance (SAC) declaration or an import declaration is required.

 Commercially acquired human remains (other than clean human hair, teeth or bone) also have to meet certain criteria or obtain permission from a Commonwealth HBO before being brought into Australia.

 Hair, teeth or bones can be brought into Australia provided they are clean and have no adhering tissue, blood or faeces.
 Hair, teeth or bones not meeting these requirements will also need the permission of a Commonwealth HBO in order to be brought into Australia.

-Please contact the Department of Health via the
+Please contact the Department of Health and Aged Care via the

-Human Biosecurity Inbox regarding requirements or obtaining permission from a Commonwealth HBO for importing human remains for commercial purposes.
+Human Remains Inbox regarding requirements or obtaining permission from a Commonwealth HBO for importing human remains for commercial purposes.

 There are no requirements for importing human ashes into Australia.
 There are requirements however, in relation to the container used to hold the ashes.
-It should be free from contaminants such as soil, and containers made from wood must be declared to the Department of Agriculture and Water Resources on arrival.
+It should be free from contaminants such as soil, and containers made from wood must be declared to the Department of Agriculture, Fisheries and Forestry on arrival.